nvaws/labs/SAA-Lab02.md

 Open DynamoDB, SNS, SQS in three different browser tabs and notice the resources that have been created by this application on your behalf.

-Go to SNS and click on the topic name that starts with 'awseb'
+:white_check_mark: Go to SNS and click on the topic name that starts with 'awseb'

 - Click on Create Subscription
 - Protocol: Email
 - Endpoint: Type your own email ID